 Pour over drip

 Drip coffee has become widely available and most local coffee shops and roasters.
-It’s one of the simplest ways to deliver a clean and bright cup of coffee without all the bells and whistles, especially this 5-star rated version from our friends at GSI.
+It’s one of the simplest ways to deliver a clean and bright cup of coffee without all the bells and whistles, especially this 5-star rated GSI Collapsible Java Drip version.
 It’s a civilized compact drip setup that brews coffee for 1 to 2 groggy campers, and collapses into a flat portable circle.

 Method: Place filter in cone.
 Add grounds.
 Add a splash of boiling water to bloom grounds.
 Wait 20 to 30 seconds.
 Add the rest of the water is a swirling motion.